-The security trust concept is not recognised in Indonesia.
+The concept of security trust is not recognised in Indonesia.
 The common arrangement used in Indonesia is the concept of security agent as an alternative to security trust.

 5.4 Competing Security Interests Methods of Subordination

 The following methods of subordination are used.